NAlexPear/savvy/src/class-slides/class-materials/markdown/Wk3Mod4.md

 ```

+### Exercise:

-Exericise: Write a function array_combiner that takes two arrays as inputs and returns the two of them smooshed together as an output
+Write a function array_combiner that takes two arrays as inputs and returns the two of them smooshed together as an output

 ```javascript
 var array_combiner = function(array1, array2) {}